godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 A probe of this type captures the surroundings (as a sort of 360 degrees image), and stores versions of it with increasing levels of *blur*.
 This is used to simulate roughness in materials, as well as ambient lighting.

-While these probes are a very efficient way of storing reflections, they have a few shortcomings:
+While these probes are a efficient way of storing reflections, they have a few shortcomings:

 * They are efficient to render, but expensive to compute.
 This leads to a default behavior where they only capture on scene load.
 * They work best for rectangular shaped rooms or places, otherwise the reflections shown are not as faithful (especially when roughness is 0).